 - The wall of laryngopharynx consists of stratified squamous epithelium.

 - Laryngopharynx regulates the movement of air to lungs and food to oesophagus.

 - Pharyngeal, tubal, palatine and lingual tonsils present in different parts of the pharynx are called Waldeyer’s ring.
 These are lymphoid tissues present in the nasopharynx and oropharynx.
 It provides defence against invasion of microorganisms in the digestive and respiratory tract.

-Pharynx performs dual function.
+Pharynx performs a dual function.
 It allows passage for both air and food.
-The main function of pharynx are:
+The main functions of the pharynx are:

 - It makes air warm and humidifies it before reaching the lungs.

-- Lymphoid tissues present in the pharynx are the first line of defense against foreign pathogens.
+- Lymphoid tissues present in the pharynx are the first line of defence against foreign pathogens.

 Some of the diseases associated with the pharynx are: